nielsonsantana/temlogger/README.rst

 TemLogger
 =========

-**Temlogger** is a library that help send logs to different providers such ELK, StackDriver(Google Cloud Logging).
+**Temlogger** is a library to sends logs to providers such as ELK and StackDriver(Google Cloud Logging).
 Temlogger can be used in any python 3.6+ application.

 Features
 --------